 Conventional wine is incredibly processed with thousands of available chemicals that can be used and not required to be on the label.

-These chemicals include added preservatives, genetically modified yeast strains, super-concentrates, like Mega Purple, foaming agents, coloring agents, acidifiers, deacidifiers, casein, pepsin, trypsin, dimethyl dicarbonate, ammonium phosphate, sodium carboxymethyl cellulose, potato protein isolate, acetaldehyde, isinglass (the dried swim bladders of fish, used for wine clarification) & pesticide residue.
+These chemicals include added preservatives, genetically modified yeast strains, super-concentrates, like Mega Purple, foaming agents, coloring agents, acidifiers, deacidifiers, casein, pepsin, trypsin, dimethyl dicarbonate, ammonium phosphate, sodium carboxymethyl cellulose, potato protein isolate, acetaldehyde, isinglass (the dried swim bladders of fish, used for wine clarification) & traces of pesticide residue.

 With the exception of “added sulfites,” cochineal extract/carmine, and FD&C Yellow No.5, you won’t see any of these ingredients on the bottle label.